Rare Pikachu, Kobe’s sneakers — a hidden vault guards millions in collectibles - NewsBreak

 The building has no signage, and the company asked that any hint of its location not be divulged.
 Inside is a technologically advanced facility with a guarded vault, equipped with seismic motion detectors that will sound the alarm should anyone try to jackhammer through walls.

-To move from room to room, a security guard ushers you through a card-activated double door entry way, letting the first door close before passing through the next.
-There are surveillance cameras everywhere.Missouri investigates hospital denial of emergency abortion
+To move from room to room, a security guard ushers you through a card-activated double door entryway, letting the first door close before passing through the next.
+There are surveillance cameras everywhere.ArcadeCon set for this weekend at Dayton Convention Center

 Behind one of two 7,500-pound (3,400-kilogram) vault doors, each more than a foot thick, are rows of shelves that extend to the building’s rafters.
 Rows upon rows of boxes are filled with collectors’ items — including some with relatively little monetary worth but that represent sentimental value for their owners or that could someday be worth much more.